EventStore/documentation/docs/cloud/intro/README.md

 You will be prompted for you password as well as an authenticator code as part of the process.

+Alternatively, if you choose to get a token through the  Cloud Console, navigate to the [Authentication Tokens](https://console.eventstore.cloud/authentication-tokens) page and click on the `Request refresh token` button.

 ### Events and notifications

 On the Event Console, you will find messages about issues with your provisioned resources in the `Issues` section, and errors that happened during provisioning in the `Notifications` section.